 • Facilities Amount (FA) Allocation – $96.1 million

 • Behaviour Expertise Amount (BEA) Allocation – $11.7 million

 Just over 50% of special education comes from the Special Education Per Pupil Funding Amount.
 It is calculated on the basis of total enrollment of students, not just students with special education needs.

 Differentiated Special Education Needs Amount (DSENA)

 Approximately 38% of special education funding comes from the Differentiated Special Education Needs Amount (DSENA) grant.
 This is the most complex component of the special education grant as it is based on factors which influence the number of students that each school board has with special education needs.
 The formula considers factors that may result in higher numbers of students with special education needs or with more complex needs.
-For more details on the formula and factors, check the memo from the Ministry, Special Education Grant Funding in 2016-17.
+For more details on the formula and factors, check the Ministry of Education Memo, Special Education Grant Funding 2019-2020.

 Special Equipment Amount (SEA)

 There are two types of SEA funding, a per pupil amount for technology and a claims process for personal equipment using specific Ministry criteria.
 The per pupil amount for technology enables school boards to make bulk purchases and board licences, but the equipment is still prescribed for the individual student.
 Personal equipment is unique to the individual student and is prescribed by professionals including Speech-Language Pathologists, Occupational Therapists and Physiotherapists.
 For more details see the Special Education Funding Guidelines, Special Equipment Amount, 2019-2020.